 The lesson here is that it pays to learn how to read financial statements.
 Find yourself a trusted advisor and question everything.
 This type of return is not too good to be true.
 It is quite achievable during certain market conditions.
-However, you need to know how to find a suitable trade, manage that trade, and how to react to various market situations to successfully make this strategy work for you.
+However, you need to know how to find a suitable trade, manage that trade.
+And how to react to various market situations to successfully make this strategy work for you.

 Follow up note: The company in question released their earnings and fell 20% the following day.

-Through the 3rd quarter earnings season, from the 20 odd Covered Call positions that I managed, (those closed or held) none of these positions gapped down with such veracity.
-This is the exact reason why I have such rules in place as more than a decade experience with this strategy has taught me some very valuable lessons.
+Through the 3rd quarter earnings season, from the 20 odd Covered Call positions that I managed. (those closed or held) none of these positions gapped down with such veracity.
+This is the exact reason why I have such rules in place as more than a decade of experience with this strategy has taught me some very valuable lessons.